 The School for Scandal A Comedy.
 Manuscript, signed.
 173 leaves.
 Copyist's manuscript of Sheridan's comedy, with numerous notes and corrections throughout in the author's own hand, including attributions of the prologue to David Garrick and the epilogue to George Colman, and with his presentation inscription to Mrs. (afterwards Lady) Crewe and signature on the title leaf.
 Bound in contemporary three-quarter red morocco and marbled paper boards.
 Bookplates of F. A. Crewe (after 1806) and Nicholas F. Brady.
 Gift of Mrs. Nicholas F. Brady, 1935.

-The Federalist.
-1788.
 The Federalist: A Collection of Essays, Written in Favour of the New Constitution. . . .
 In Two Volumes.
-Two volumes.
 First edition of a key document in the struggle for acceptance of the new Federal Constitution.
 Bound in original full sheep (rebacked).
 Gift of Charles H. Trunnell, 1892.

 By the President of the United States of America.
 A Proclamation.
 First printing of the broadside proclaiming the first national day of Thanksgiving.
 One of only six recorded copies.
 Presented as the Georgetown University Library's official 2,000,000th volume; gift of Marshall Coyne, 1994.